Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Background

-Pre-trained LLMs are widely deployed in production environments for different downstream tasks, including chatbot, code generation, text summarization, and so on.
-LLMs process autoregressive inference to generate output tokens based on input prompts.
+LLMs process autoregressive inference to generate output tokens based on input prompts and the previous generated tokens.
 Specifically, a prompt of length $k$ can be represented as a token sequence ($t_1, t_2, ..., t_k$).
 The output generated by the LLM is also a token sequence of length $n$, denoted as ($t_{k+1}, t_{k+2}, ..., t_{k+n}$).
-The entire process consists of $n$ iterations, where each iteration generates a token.
-In the current iteration, the prompt and the tokens generated in previous iterations are concatenated as the input.
-Based on the characteristics of computation and memory access, these iterations can be divided into two phases: \textit{prefill} and \textit{decode}.
-As shown in Fig.~\ref*{fig:infer}, in the prefill phase, the LLM processes the entire prompt within a single iteration and generates the first token $A_0$.
-The following decode phases generate the subsequent tokens ($A_1, A_2, ..., A_n$) one by one, ending with the generation of the EOS token $A_E$.
+The entire inference process consists of $n$ iterations, where each iteration generates a token, as known as the autoregressive process.
+Due to the autoregressive nature of LLMs, the generation of each subsequent token requires the KV state of all previous tokens, so the previous KV states are cached for reuse, known as the KV cache.